Genetic counseling and testing can help you understand your risk for cancer. Genetic tests help doctors look for

 - You are of Eastern European Jewish heritage

-If tests show that you are at high risk for getting breast or ovarian cancer, you and your doctor can discuss options for lowering your risk.
+If tests show that you are at higher risk of developing breast or ovarian cancer, you and your doctor can discuss options for lowering your risk.

 The Affordable Care Act covers counseling about genetic testing for some women.
 Depending on your insurance plan, you may be able to get counseling at no cost to you.
 Talk to your insurance provider.

 What do I ask the doctor?

 Visiting the doctor can be stressful.
 It helps to have questions written down before your appointment.
 Print these questions and take them with you the next time you visit the doctor.

 - What is my risk for developing breast or ovarian cancer?

 - Are there warning signs I should look out for?

 - Would you recommend genetic testing to learn more about my risk?

 - What are the benefits and risks of getting tested?